pj-simpson/godat/README.md

 Get the Codat token from an enviroment variable.
 Create a new Codat REST client.
-Set the pagination query params via the PaginatedResponseOptions struct.
+Set the pagination query params via the PaginatedResponseOptions struct, to obtain 25 comapanies.
-Call the 'Get Companies' method.
+Call the 'Get Companies' method and print out the result.
-This will return a single page of 25 companies from the Codat system, parsed into a go type.

 ```go
 package main